LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

     `Get-ComplianceSearch -Identity "Inbox Search AlexW" | FL`

     **Note:**: The search results display all users, but we only have an item count greater than 0 for Alex Wilber.
-This is because in the command ran above, we have exchangelocation -all.
+This is because in the command ran above, we've exchangelocation -all.
 If we want to specific a single mailbox we can rerun the command and set the exchange location to the SMTP of Alex Wilber.

 18. To remove the confidential items identified out of Alex's inbox we'll need to start a new compliance action.
 At the command prompt type the following command press Enter: